Spectral chaos bounds from scaling theory of maximally efficient quantum-dynamical scrambling: Applications

 We exemplify this by modifying DBM, which mathematically corresponds to a Wiener process, into a Cauchy process, obtained from generators

 with $V$ uniform in the unitary group of degree $N$.
 This composes generators from the scaling ensemble multiplicatively into a time-evolution operator, which differs from the self-similarity mapping \eqref{eq:mobius} governing the maximally efficient scaling flow.
-For this process, we find again $\gamma_0=1/2$, while $\gamma_1=1-N^{-1}+O(N^{-2})$ just falls short of the chaos bound stated above.
+For this process, we find again $\gamma_0=1/2$, while $\gamma_1=1-N^{-1}+O(N^{-2})$ just falls short of the chaos bound stated above at any finite value of $N$.

-Figure~\ref{fig:Cauchy} reports the full scaling analysis of the higher order SSFs, where we exploit the fact that the Cauchy process shares the same mean level density as the scaling theory, so that no unfolding is needed.
-As shown in panel (a), this now shows clear deviations, where the results rise significantly above the bounds set by the scaling theory.
+Figure~\ref{fig:Cauchy} reports the full scaling analysis of the higher-order SSFs, where we exploit the fact that the Cauchy process shares the same mean level density as the scaling theory so that no unfolding is needed (see Appendix~\ref{app:a}).
+As shown in panel (a), this now shows clear deviations from our expectations for a maximally efficient process, with the results rising significantly above the bounds \eqref{eq:StroboscopicFFResult} set by the scaling theory plotted as a function of the scaling parameter $a$.
 Panel (b) shows that these deviations persist when the spectrum is unfolded to a uniform density, which reveals that the spectral correlations are not self-similar along the scrambling dynamics.
 Therefore the framework established in this paper allows us to distinguish the effects of efficient but yet incomplete scrambling to a time $T$, captured by a finite value of $a$---already present in Figs.~\ref{fig:Stroboscopic} and \ref{fig:stochastic}---and intrinsically inefficient scrambling, captured by the departure from the scaling bounds.